 - Add water to a pan to cover all mushrooms

 - Bring water to a rolling boil and cook 15-20 minutes

 - Heat a large skillet over medium-high heat

 - Add 2 tablespoons butter or olive oil

-- When the butter is melted, add mushrooms, shallot and pour 1 oz Riesling
+- When the butter is melted, add mushrooms, shallot and pour 1 oz of Riesling

 - Sauté them until all liquids are evaporated, stirring occasionally

 - Continue sautéing for another five minutes or so, or until browned.